 PS: Absolutely love your book!
 I’ve read it cover-to-cover twice now and starting my third time through.

 Directors always shoot more than they think they need.
 Which means some of it will always be wasted.
-In fact, that’s exactly how it’s supposed to work.
+That’s how it’s supposed to work.
 It’s so normal that there’s even a name for this waste.
 It’s called the “shooting ratio” and it simply means the ratio between how much footage goes on screen, and how much you throw away.

+Different projects have different shooting ratios.
 For example, if you shoot a webcam video for Youtube, you might do 5 takes of your rant and cut the best parts together.
-That’s a 5:1 shooting ratio– 5 in the trash for every 1 on the screen.
+That’s a 5:1 shooting ratio– 5 seconds shot for every 1 that gets to the screen.

-On the other end of the spectrum is a massive effects-driven superhero movie, with tens or even hundreds of effects layers in every shot, multiple takes from multiple angles, reshoots and more.
+On the other end of the spectrum, a massive effects-driven superhero movie, with tens or even hundreds of effects layers in every shot, reshoots and multiple takes from multiple angles will ratio waaaayyy higher.
 Some of these films are rumored to have a shooting ratio as high as 400:1.*

-If you go a little over budget and get brilliant shots, the clients or network will still love you (most of the time).
+Given that you have a good producer, a good director doesn’t spend too much time worrying about budget.
+If you go a little over budget and get brilliant shots, the client or network will still love you (most of the time.)
 But if you don’t get what you need for the edit, nobody will thank you for coming in under budget.

-To be both great and respectful of the budget, know your material backward and forward.
+To do that, know your material backward and forward.
 Create a shot list.
 If you’re shooting something complicated, storyboard your scenes.
 Doing your homework helps both your time management and that nagging feeling you’ve forgotten something.

 It also frees you up to be creative.
 Once you’ve got the coverage down, it’s playtime.
 Improvise with your actors.
 Let the DP do that macro shot she’s been dying to set up.
 Wait for the light.
 Try ideas that come to you.
 Most of it won’t work (which is fine!
 Shooting ratio!) but you’ve seriously upgraded your finished piece with the stuff that does.